vanzasetia/personal-website/src/blogs/crazy.md

 ## Religions

-Religions are bussiness.
-Those religious leaders use the teachings of God to ask for donations.
+Religions are business.
+Those fake religious leaders—businesspeople—use the teachings of God to ask for donations.
 "If you donate to me, I will pray to God so that your sin will be forgiven," said a religious leader.
 Not to mention YouTube's super chat or selling merchandise.
-Those fake religious leaders become rich by fooling people.
+Those false leaders become rich by fooling people.

 More importantly, evil people use religions to fool others.
 Ignorant people will get fooled by their leaders because those people do not read their books.
 In a church, [a priest](/blog/gay-pastor/) can say that LGBTQIA+ is biblical, and millions of Christians will believe in that.
 A pope can say that [all religions are paths to God](/blog/pope-francis/).
 Ignorant people will follow the pope or anybody blindly.